Embiid Ejected In Sixers Win Over Spurs, Magic Beat Boston - UrduPoint

 -

-Embiid ejected in Sixers' win over Spurs, Magic beat Boston3 minutes ago
+Embiid ejected in Sixers' win over Spurs, Magic beat Boston1 minute ago

 -